Playing with Monte-Carlo Tree Search

 Expansion

-Expansion is the process of exploring new states and adding new nodes to the tree.
-An expandable node is the one that still has available actions to explore.
-When a node is selected for Expansion, the algorithm creates new child nodes based on the available actions.
-If the selected node has no available actions, the selection strategy continues searching until an expandable or terminal node is found.
-The number of expanded nodes usually depends on the available action space and the computation budget.
+Expansion explores new states and adds new nodes to the tree.
+A node is expandable if it has remaining available actions.
+Once a node is selected, the algorithm expands by adding new child nodes according to the available actions.
+If the node chosen by Selection procedure has no available action, other paths will be explored to find an expandable node.
+The number of expanded nodes usually depends on the available actions and computation budget.

 \begin{algorithm}